sandraemefa/sandraemefa/README.md

-Hello, I,m Sandra Kumah, a passionate data enthusiast experienced in transforming raw data into meaningful sight and unraveling complex data to explore the vast landscapes of machine learning.
+Hello, I'm Sandra Kumah, a passionate data enthusiast experienced in transforming raw data into meaningful sight and unraveling complex data to explore the vast landscapes of machine learning.
 My interest is in;